SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

 ### Project/Workflow Management

 Managing tasks and deadlines can be aided by using project management solutions.
+Capabilities and options vary widely but can include workflow development/documentation, assignment of tasks to team members, setting deadlines for tasks, tracking progress towards completion of a task, and discussion of issues.

  - [Open Science Framework](https://osf.io/)*
  - [Whole Tale](https://wholetale.org/)